Looking back all I did was look away

 Culture’s are powerful forces, bending physical reality to their own ends.
 Today in the United States, we have a decadent political and economic culture, bordering on nihilism.
 We have the trappings, symbols, pageants, and even institutions of the old republic, that is democracy, but the political culture, is in opposition to its professed ends.
 The majority are led to believe politics works for their interests, yet nothing is further from the truth.

 Satyajit Das has an excellent piece at Naked Capitalism on the culture of economics and modern finance.
 It reveals our last several decades cult of liquidity, which is an extremely important underlying factor to our financial mess, and yet there is little understanding.
 Draining liquidity from the system, that is making things less trade-able, is in fact, a most necessary step to making a sounder financial system, yet it is completely absent from the debate.
 Our response to the financial mess to date has been exactly the opposite.
-Das extrapolates further, trying to understand what the cult viagra for sale online of liquidity has meant not just for finance but the larger culture:
+Das extrapolates further, trying to understand what the cult of liquidity has meant not just for finance but the larger culture:

 In contrast with its ‘solid’ shape, ‘liquid’ modernity created new and unprecedented challenges.
 Social forms and institutions no longer had enough time to solidify into accepted frames of reference for human actions and long-term plans.
 Individuals now had to be flexible and adaptable, pursuing available opportunities.
 Liquid modernity required calculation of the likely gains and losses of acting (or failing to act) under conditions of endemic uncertainty.